JeixHuang/MedMLLM_attack/README.md

-# 3MAD-28k: A Comprehensive Assessment of ASR in Medical Models
+# 3MAD-70K: Multimodal Medical Model Attack Dataset, A Comprehensive Assessment of ASR in Medical Models

 ## Overview

-This repo contains the source code of DecodingTrust.
+This repo contains the source code of 3MAD-70K.
 This research endeavor is designed to help researchers better understand the capabilities, limitations, and potential risks associated with deploying these state-of-the-art Medical Multimodal Large Language Models (MedMLLMs).
 See our paper for details.

 [**Our paper**](https://arxiv.org/)